jmmercadot/SMART-DT_API-Integration/README.md

 Operator-facing troubleshooting documentation lives in [frontend/public/issues/](frontend/public/issues/) (`issues.json` + images) — see its
 README for the format.
 The dashboard renders it directly; no code changes needed.

+For this above ^
+I am currently working on a new panel that would offer troubleshooting advice for the end-user when executing orders on the SIF-400 (for there are a lot of them)